Turningl/FedLG/README.md

 # A federated graph learning method to multi-party collaboration for molecular discovery

-This is an implementation for Federated Learning Lanczos Graph (FedLG).
+This is an implementation for Federated Lanczos Graph (FedLG).